 Determination of measures as part of the Change Control process

-The members of the Risk Management Team, together with Quality Organization, <QC_Head> decide based on the initial risk determined based on the data returned from the supplier whether the material is to be ordered and qualified or must be rejected.
+The members of the Risk Management Team, together with the Quality Organization, <QC_Head> decide based on the initial risk determined based on the data returned from the supplier whether the material is to be ordered and qualified or must be rejected.

 The decision to open and initiate a particular change shall be made <ChangeManagementCode> <ChangeManagementTitle>.
 If the material is approved, the Risk Management Team and Quality Organization in the risk classification determine the measures, and a responsible person as action owner is expected to complete the date for the change.
 The material requester and the members of the Risk Management Team then sign the completed intimate risk classification according to <QRM_Code> <QRM_Title> and submit it to Quality Organization.